Colossal Cave Adventure: Later versions

-Both Crowther's and Woods' version were designed to run on the PDP-10 and used features unique to that architecture, meaning that the program could not be easily moved to other systems, even those that could run Fortran programs.
+Both Crowther's and Woods's version were designed to run on the PDP-10 and used features unique to DECSYSTEMS-10 Fortran IV on that architecture, meaning that the program could not be easily moved to other systems, even those that could run Fortran programs.
 One of the first efforts to port the code to other languages or systems was by RAND Corporation researcher James Gillogly in 1977.
 Gillogly, with agreement from Crowther and Woods, spent several weeks porting the code to the C programming language to run on the more generic Unix architecture.
 It can still be found as part of the BSD Operating Systems distributions, or as part of the "bsdgames" package under most Linux distributions, under the command name "adventure".
 Bob Supnik of Digital Equipment Corporation also ported the game in Fortran to the PDP-11 minicomputer in mid-1977, spreading it to other minicomputer systems.
 Afterwards, numerous other ports were made of the game to different languages and systems, sometimes identified by the number of points available in the game.
 There were enough ports and variants and alternate takes of the game by 1982 that an article in Your Computer described the entire set of games wherein the player enters short commands to move between set locations as "Adventure games", and provided code for the ZX81 computer for an "Adventure-writing kit" program that could be used to generate a game with that gameplay.
-In 2017, Eric S. Raymond created a port for modern computers of Woods' 1995 version of the game as Open Adventure and released the source code under an open-source license with permission from Crowther and Woods.
+In 2017, Eric S. Raymond created a port for modern computers of Woods's 1995 version of the game as Open Adventure and released the source code under an open-source license with permission from Crowther and Woods.